Don Jonas: Minor-league football

-His career minor league stats were 1032 completions in 2085 attempts for 17,183 yards and 171 TDs and 130 interceptions, with 4 MVP awards.
+His career minor league stats were 1032 completions in 2085 attempts for 17,183 yards and 171 touchdowns and 130 interceptions, with 4 MVP awards.
 His only weakness was his somewhat low completion percentage.
 In 1967, the American Football League’s Denver Broncos, under Lou Saban, offered him a contract, but Jonas declined the opportunity; Orlando, then paying quite high salaries for a minor league team, also offered Jonas a virtual guarantee of playing time with a winning franchise, something he could not be assured as a backup on the only team in the AFL that up to that point had been a perennial loser.

 In 1970, the Panthers, financially strapped because of the high salaries they were paying Jonas and other members of the team, were sold to an ownership group unwilling to maintain the pricey talent their predecessors had, and Jonas was fired.
 At age 30, with no NFL experience, Jonas determined that the Canadian Football League offered him the best opportunity to continue his football career.